MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-power-bi-datasets-excel.md

 :::image type="content" source="media/service-analyze-power-bi-datasets-excel/analyze-powerbi-datasets-excel-pivottable.png" alt-text="Blank PivotTable for Analyze in Excel.":::

-## Data sources for Analyze in Excel
+## Data sources for Power BI datasets in Excel

-Analyze in Excel is especially useful for Power BI datasets and reports that connect to the following data sources:
+Excel is especially useful for Power BI datasets and reports that connect to the following data sources:

 * Azure Analysis Services *tabular* data models and SQL Server Analysis Services (SSAS) *tabular* or *multidimensional* data models.